david-pettifor-nd/django_cog/README.md

 # Django-Cog
-An `django-celery-beat` extension to build pipelines of chronological stages and parallel tasks.
+A [django-celery-beat](https://github.com/celery/django-celery-beat) extension to build pipelines of chronological stages and parallel tasks.

 ## About
 Using the Djano admin, this library allows you to create pipelines of multi-staged tasks.
 Each pipeline is launched at a specific time, utilizing the `django-celery-beat` `CrontabSchedule` object to define the time of launch.
 Once launched, the pipeline looks for the first stage(s) of parallel tasks.
 Each task is submitted to a celery worker for completion.
 Once all tasks of a stage complete, the stage is considered complete and any proceeding stages will launch (assuming all previous stages required are completed).